user8595/user8595.github.io/content/posts/being-new-at-git.md

 +++
 date = '2025-03-23T09:54:46Z'
 draft = false
-title = 'being new at git'
+title = 'Being new at Git'
 tags = ["Random"]
 +++

-being completely new and absolutely blind in experience at using something i thought was so complicated, apparently it is easy to use if you have fundamental english skills and knowledge in obscure words, especially if you're a non-english speaker.
+Being completely new and absolutely blind in experience at using something i thought was so complicated, apparently it is easy to use if you have fundamental english skills and knowledge in obscure words, especially if you're a non-english speaker.

-also maybe in this post there maybe some grammatical(?) errors in the paragraph so please understood as i am not an native english speaker.
+Also maybe in this post there maybe some grammatical(?) errors in the paragraph so please understood as i am not an native english speaker.

 (the last few words are google translated)